Cheerson CX-10WD mini quad in-depth review

 Cheerson CX-10WD quadcopter review

 In my opinion, the biggest challenge of the newbies is to focus on flight altitude while they are trying to control the position of the aircraft.
-Latest generation of drones seem to have solved this issue by using barometric air-pressure sensors which allows the flight controller to automatically adjust its flight altitude.
-This way, first time pilots can concentrate only on the right stick (mode 2) to accommodate with the basic flight movements forward/backward respectively left/right.
+The latest generation of drones seems to have solved this issue by using barometric air-pressure sensors which allows the flight controller to automatically adjust its flight altitude.
+This way, first-time pilots can concentrate only on the right stick (mode 2) to accommodate the basic flight movements forward/backward, respectively left/right.

 Cheerson CX-10WD quadcopter review

-This mini quad was offered by the courtesy of Alice from GeekBuying in order to make a honest review.
-Thanks again for their professional attitude.
-Probably many fellows will consider some kind of waste of time to play with such a tiny quadcopter but I think every drone has its own charm.Cheerson CX-10WD-TX review - Closer look
+This mini quad was offered by the courtesy of Alice from GeekBuying in order to make an honest review.
+Thanks again for your professional attitude.
+Probably, many fellows will consider it a waste of time to play with such a tiny quadcopter, but I think every drone has its charm.Cheerson CX-10WD-TX review - Closer look

-Although, the package arrived two weeks ago (together with the KDS Kylin FPV Goggles), being very busy, only yesterday I had time and mood to open the Cheerson CX-10WD’s box.
-Besides the tiny aircraft and its surprisingly stylish remote controller I found the following: phone holder, a complete set of spare propellers, USB charging cable and instruction manual.
+Although the package arrived two weeks ago (together with the KDS Kylin FPV Goggles), being very busy, I only had time and mood to open the Cheerson CX-10WD’s box yesterday.
+Besides the tiny aircraft and its surprisingly stylish remote controller, I found the following: a phone holder, a complete set of spare propellers, a USB charging cable and an instruction manual.
 Like its predecessor, the CX-10WD-TX is available in three colors: golden, silver and rose-red.
-As you can see on the images I received randomly a silver one.
+As you can see on the images, I randomly received a silver one.

-The weight of this tiny aircraft is around 18 g, which makes it probably one of the world’s lightest FPV quadcopter with altitude hold.
-Wingspread is about 45 mm in diameter, quite small you might think, but just perfect for indoor fun.
+The weight of this tiny aircraft is around 18 g, which makes it probably one of the world’s lightest FPV quadcopters with altitude hold.
+Wingspread is about 45 mm in diameter, quite small, you might think, but just perfect for indoor fun.

-In terms of design, there are not too much changes compared to its predecessors.
-On the right side of the mini drone are located the ON/OFF power switch and the tiny charging connector.
-A big “WiFi & Height Hold” logo is on top of the cockpit.
-On the bottom of the aircraft there is located a tiny wire which serves as wi-fi antenna.
+In terms of design, there are not too many changes compared to its predecessors.
+The ON/OFF power switch and the tiny charging connector are on the right side of the mini drone.
+A big “WiFi & Height Hold” logo is on the cockpit.
+On the bottom of the aircraft is a tiny wire that serves as a wi-fi antenna.

 Cheerson CX-10WD review – Camera

-Frankly, no one can be so naïve to believed that can capture award wining aerial videos with such an inexpensive toy.
+Frankly, no one can be so naïve to believe that one can capture award winning aerial videos with such an inexpensive toy.
 The resulting videos are blurred with lots of noise and pixelation.
-You can have little fun with the camera, but nothing more beyond that.Cheerson CX-10WD-TX review - Camera
+You can have a little fun with the camera, but nothing beyond that.Cheerson CX-10WD-TX review - Camera

 The camera’s real-time video feed can be displayed on your mobile device (smartphone/tablet) through the “CX-10WiFI” APP.
 This application is available for both popular mobile OS.
 Also, you can download it for Android devices from here.